 Also, the arrival time to get a parking spot at Moraine Lake got increasingly earlier and earlier as the summer went on.

-The big change in 2023 is that Moraine Lake Road will be closed completely to private vehicles.
+The big change that happened in 2023 (that will also apply in 2024) is that Moraine Lake Road will be closed completely to private vehicles.
 The only vehicles on the road will be commercial operators, Parks Canada shuttles or anyone with a disabled parking tag.